danbev/learning-assembly/README.md

 6 in xmm5
 7 in xmm6
 ```

+`rax` is used for return values from functions.

 When a process is started the stack is allocated with a fixed size in virtual memory by the OS.
 The area is released when
 the process terminates.
 Each thread as its own stack.